rails-lambda/crypteia/README.md

 #### Using VS Code

-If you have the [Visual Studio Code Dev Container](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed you can easily clone this repo locally, use the "Open Folder in Container..." command, and use the integrated terminal for your setup and test commands.
-Example shown below:
+If you have the [Visual Studio Code Dev Container](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed you can easily clone this repository locally, use the "Open Folder in Container..." command, and use the integrated terminal for your setup and test commands.
+Example:

 ![VS Code showing the "Dev Containers: Open Folder in Container..." command.](/images/readme-devcontainer-open-folder.png)